This set of Analog Communications online test focuses on “Demodulation of VSB Modulated Wave”.

 d) High quantization to noise ratio

-Explanation: Low fidelity can be seen as sound recording that contain technical flaws to make sound better compared with the sound that is recorded live.
+Explanation: Fidelity is the ability of receivers to reproduce all modulating signals eually.
+Low fidelity can be seen as sound recording that contain technical flaws to make sound better compared with the sound that is recorded live.
 High fidelity refers to the equipment that very accurately produces without any harmonic or resonance.
 AM stations have low fidelity to have narrow bandwidth.

 Sanfoundry Global Education & Learning Series – Analog Communications.

 To practice all areas of Analog Communications for online tests, here is complete set of 1000+ Multiple Choice Questions and Answers.

 - Get Free Certificate of Merit in Analog Communications

 - Become a Top Ranker in Analog Communications

 - Chapterwise Practice Tests: Chapter 1, 2, 3, 4, 5, 6, 7, 8, 9, 10